-Thanksgiving is a time to gather and reflect on gifts we are grateful for.
-Versions of the holiday are celebrated different times of the year by other countries too.
-While most folks consider it a secular holiday (not based on religion) almost all religions offer prayers of thanks after harvests or other times.
+Hello Fellow Readers, Thanksgiving is a time to gather and reflect on gifts we are grateful for.
+Versions of the holiday are celebrated at different times of the year by other countries too.
+While most folks consider it a secular holiday (not based on religion), most religions offer prayers of thanks after harvests or other times.
 Wonderful to imagine, despite our differences, we share gratitude and thankfulness.

-In today’s world it’s hard to see beyond devastating violence and fear; intolerance driven by the regrettable human condition – the need to be right.
+In today’s world, it’s hard to see beyond devastating violence and fear caused by intolerance driven by the regrettable human condition, the need to be right.
 We feed the division by engaging in it.
 Media counts on it for ratings and clicks.
 Politicians depend on it for votes.
-And we sadly follow their lead setting an example of intolerance to our youth.
+And we sadly follow their lead, setting an example of intolerance to our youth.

 Thanks for Giving Thanks … and for Holding Hands